Mushtaq012/project_midsommer/submission_04.md

 <p>Also, on the installed plugin page, the plugin can be activated.</p>
 <p><a href="https://ibb.co/DfrRD0P"><img src="https://i.ibb.co/1GzmfFY/iii.png" alt="iii" border="0"></a></p>
 <p><strong>Step 3</strong></p>
-<p>The TranslatePress plugin is currently installed and activated, It can be seen on the Installed Plugins page.</p>
+<p>Once the TranslatePress plugin is currently installed and activated, It will be shown on the Installed Plugins page.</p>
 <p><a href="https://ibb.co/G0ZBtDQ"><img src="https://i.ibb.co/9NxzV0H/jjjj.png" alt="jjjj" border="0"></a></p>
 <p>Once TranslatePress is activated, it will appear at the bottom of the settings option.</p>
 <p><a href="https://ibb.co/qRw8CRh"><img src="https://i.ibb.co/tb56zbn/kkkk.png" alt="kkkk" border="0"></a></p>